cstefanache/marvin-dev/MarvinFunctional.md

   ### Generate Cypress Tests

   The user can generate Cypress tests by clicking on the 'Generate Cypress tests' button and specify a folder where the tests would be generated.
   The tests are generated from the workspace tree.
-A Cypress project is generated from scratch and the test can be executed immediately.
+A Cypress project is generated from scratch and the tests can be immediately executed.